 The best place of course for leaf-peeping is Central Park.
 There are many ways to enjoy the delights of Fall in and near the park.
 One way is to simply stroll up the East Side on your way to the Met.
 Stop for an espresso at the old world Via Quadronno and take in the Met’s rooftop sculpture garden.
 A similar stroll on the West Side is just as pleasant, with the New York Historical Society as your destination.
 There you can see Audubon’s Birds of America exhibit.
-But the best place to experience the wonders of fall — and get some iconic shots — is at the Mall, which runs through the middle of the park from 66th to 72nd street.
-This formal promenade has one of the largest plantations of American elm trees in the country, which form a stunning golden canopy over the walkway come the first few weeks of fall.
-The mall’s south side has a literary walk.
-In addition to Shakespeare, there you will find a likeness of Fitz-Greene Halleck, the first statue of an American to be placed in the park and a luminary of New York’s literary group, The Knickerbockers.
+But the best place to experience the wonders of fall — and get some iconic shots — is at the Mall, which runs in the middle of the park between 66th and 72nd streets.
+This formal promenade has one of the largest plantations of American elm trees in the country, which turn a stunning gold and form a canopy over the walkway during the first few weeks of fall.
 In peak season the park is rife with great viewing opportunities.
 Here is a list of favorites from the park’s own staff.

-They don’t call New York City “the Big Apple” for nothing, New York state grows more than 1 billion pounds of apples each year in more varieties than any other state.
-New Yorkers take advantage of apple-picking season from September through October for weekend trips to the country.
-But there are plenty of ways to participate in the city too.
+New York state grows more than 1 billion pounds of apples each year in more varieties than any other state.
+New Yorkers take advantage of apple-picking season from September through October with weekend trips up into the valley.
+But there are myriad ways to enjoy apple season in the city too.
 New York City Green Markets — the largest one is in Union Square — operate on most days throughout the city.
-In addition to the opportunity to sample tens of varieties, you can pick up some fresh, hot apple cider.
-Or visit one of the many bars and restaurants that celebrate locally-made hard cider.
+In addition to the opportunity to sample tens of varieties, you can pick up some fresh, hot apple cider or cider doughnuts.
+Another option: visit one of the many bars and restaurants that celebrate locally-made hard cider.
 Some of the best are in Brooklyn, such as Brooklyn Cider House.
 But other standouts include Greenwich Village’s Murray’s Cheese Bar and Terroir Tribeca.

 Pumpkin spice lattes, pumpkin pale ales, pumpkin breads and pies…the senses are inundated with harvest gourds in October.
 But nowhere does pumpkin better than the New York Botanical Garden, about 20 minutes north from Grand Central Terminal.
-Each year the botanical garden hosts some of the nation’s biggest pumpkins, with some weighing in at more than 1000 pounds.
+Each year the botanical garden displays mind-blowing giant pumpkins, with some weighing in at more than 1000 pounds.
 This year, the park will put on a trick-or-treat event for guests in costumes on Spooky Pumpkin Nights, with nighttime walks through jack-o-lantern decorated forests.

 The West Village’s Halloween Parade, the NYC Marathon, and the Macy’s Day Thanksgiving Parade, are all major events to look forward to in the fall.
 The season is celebrated with events galore.
-Starting in late September, street fair season picks up, crossing avenues all across the city, from Park Avenue to South Street Seaport.
-The Indian Summer days at the end of September are the best time to walk these lively streets, filled with lively music and the scents of global foods grilling in the open air, when the heat has softened, and cooler breezes pick up.
-Along Mulberry Street in New York City’s Little Italy is perhaps the longest-running of these, celebrating the 91st annual Feast of San Gennaro this year.
+Starting in late September, street fair season picks up too, with smaller events crossing avenues around the city, from Park Avenue to South Street Seaport.
+These Indian Summer days are the best time to walk the streets, filled with lively music and the scents of global foods grilling in the open air, when the heat has softened, and cooler breezes pick up.
+Along Mulberry Street in New York City’s Little Italy is perhaps the longest-running of these street fairs, celebrating the 92nd annual Feast of San Gennaro this year.

-When the Rockefeller Center Rink re-opens in the middle of October, it’s as if things just seem right again.
+When the Rockefeller Center Rink reopens in October, it’s as if things just seem right again.
 There are many rinks located throughout the city, from Central Park to Prospect Park, but this one with its location just beneath the forthcoming tree, makes us all warm and fuzzy inside for the holidays.